Amateretsu/Amateretsu/README.md

-# Hey there, I'm Amateretsu 👋
+# Hey there, I'm Justin 👋

 > *Automating the boring stuff, integrating the interesting stuff, and occasionally asking "why doesn't this API work?"*